bubby932/cvrnet-raw-testing/README.md

-# cvrnet-raw-testing
+A basic CVRNet test designed to use nothing but raw HTML, CSS, and JavaScript, including window.fetch() and other basic builtin functions.
- testing raw HTML, CSS, and JS with the cvr net api
+This probably won't actually replace CVRNet but ah well it's still fun.